-It might not sound like much but when it comes to investing, time is more important than amount.
-If your 18 year old self had invested $100 a month at an average interest of 7%, your 38 year old self would have $49,581.56.
+It might not sound like much but when it comes to investing, time is more important than the amount.
+If your 18-year-old self had invested $100 a month at an average interest of 7%, your 38-year-old self would have $49,581.56.

 If you are considerably older than 18, the best time to start investing was when you were 18, the second best time is now.
 It’s almost never too late but every day, month, year you wait to start investing, is wealth you are foregoing.